kstenerud/concise-encoding/cbe-specification.md

     [length-1] [chunk-1] [length-2] [chunk-2] ...

 There is no limit to the number of chunks in an array, nor do the chunks have to be the same size.
-The most common case would be to represent the array as a single chunk, but there may be cases where you need multiple chunks, such as when the array length is not known from the start (i.e. it gets built progressively).
+The most common case would be to represent the array as a single chunk, but there may be cases where you need multiple chunks, such as when the array length is not known from the start (if it's being built progressively).

 #### Chunk Header